Do you wash your hair multiple times in the week? Instead of shampoo, try Cowashing! Here's why.

 If you were looking to incorporate a cowash in your regime, here are a few options.
 There are many cowashes popular on Instagram and I welcome you try them if your heart is set on anything.
 Just make sure they are clean.
 Run the ingredients on IsItCg.com to confirm safety before purchase.
 And if it still doesn't work then please come back to try any of these from my list!

-These are my go-to cowashes ONLY because they are not heavy or greasy like other cowashes I tried.
-Both leave my hair feeling clean, yet moisturised and also shiny!
-Plus, they are made by small business owners (both women!) which I always support over big corporations.
+My Soigné Hair Cleanser (protein-free) is my go-to cowash ONLY because they are not heavy or greasy like other cowashes I tried.
+It leaves my hair feeling clean, yet moisturised and also shiny.
+Plus, it's made by small businesswoman which I always support over big corporations.
+(Use Code: HONESTLIZ for discount!)

 Remember that any change you bring to your routine will usually take a while before your hair starts to accept it.
 You can Shampoo -Cowash -Shampoo OR Shampoo -Cowash-Cowash -Shampoo.
 Try and see what routine works best for you depending on how your hair responds.